ohemond25/hemond-eds240-HW4/README.md

-# EDS 240 Final Project (HW4)
+# EDS 240 Infographic

 Repository for HW4 of EDS 240.
-This contains all work relating to the final data visualization project for this class.
+This contains all work relating to the final data visualization project for this class, which takes the form of an infographic.

 Author: Liv Hemond

 Created: January 2025

+Last Modified: February 2025

 File structure: